tlswg/tls13-spec/draft-ietf-tls-tls13.md

 > This message is used to provide explicit proof that the server possesses the private key corresponding to its certificate and also provides integrity for the handshake up to this point.
-This message is only sent when the server is authenticated via a certificate.
+This message is sent when the server is authenticated via a certificate.
 When sent, it MUST be the last server handshake message prior to the Finished.